syncfusion-content/xamarin.android-docs/xamarin-android/SfPicker/Overview.md

 # Overview

-The picker control allows users to pick an item among a list of items that can be customized with custom view.
-This control can be opened as dialog.
-Its rich feature set includes functionalities like multi column, header/footer, custom view on header/footer and default validation buttons.
+The picker control allows users to pick an item among a list of items.

 ## Feature in Andriod